S3-working-group/s3-practical-guide/content/src/what-is-s3/why-30.md

 When looking at the norms, the _Sociocratic Circle Organization Method_ may look big and scary.
 By focusing on the essentials only, _Sociocracy 3.0_ offers a more lightweight starting point to adapt and build on as necessary.

-This doesn't mean to say it's all easy: choosing to pull in *Sociocracy 3.0's* patterns requires an investment in learning and un-learning.
+This doesn't mean to say it's all easy: choosing to pull in *Sociocracy 3.0's* patterns requires an investment in learning and unlearning.
 This is why it's important to only pull in what you need, because there's no point to changing things if what you are doing is already good enough.

 ### Integration With Agile and Lean Thinking